-You can read other suggestions on deciding which pet might be best for you through this link
+Other suggestions deciding which pet might be best here

 We have a lot more choices now in pets and our pet often becomes our best friend and companion.
 Here are a few things to do and not to do when choosing a pet:

 Try not to adopt or purchase a pet on a whim or inspiration.
 Make it a deliberate, thought-out action.
 Buying a pet at a pet shop because it looks so, so adorable is not a good way to add another long-term member to your family.
 Sometimes we are not the best judges of our needs and sometimes our desires don’t really fit our needs.
 You might ask a close relative what kind of pet might fit your life style.
 Don’t be impulsive.

 Take the time to learn all about the kind of pet you are considering buying.
 Pet stores have a built-in bias to sell the animals so they are often not the best places to learn about pets.
 Books are somewhat better but no one has written an animal book who wasn't’t head over heals in love with that type of animal.
 Often the negative aspects of a species are glossed over.
 Remember that a new pet can change the structure of a family and needs to be acceptable to all family members.
 If you are considering purchasing a dog, learn about the special attributes of many breeds.
 Dog breeds are as different in their personalities, abilities and needs as people are.

 Pay a few walk-through trips to your local humane society or ferret, guinea pig and rabbit rescue organizations and interact with some of the animals there in a quiet one-on-one basis.
 Don’t pay too much attention to the chatter regarding specific pets.
 Just observe the pet when it is alone with you and try to make a mental list of its positive and negative points.